 - Suggested responses based on message stickers

-- Automatic suggested responses to images received in messages using language model
+- Automatic suggested responses to images received in messages using a language model

 - Method and system for facilitating text input